MITEL-UNIUD/SlideJ/README.md

 Another parameter is aimed at setting the tile size according to user needs (typically depending on maximum memory available - the more the better, up to 16384 or so).
 In addition to that, another parameter defines the overlap between tiles, identical for X and Y directions (useful for some algorithms).

 The last parameter defines whether the tiles are deleted or not after each processing step.
 If not, they will be available after SlideJ run.
+Tiles are stored in TIFF format with a file name that reflects their position on the overall digital slide according to the following template:

+* <OriginalFileName.ext>__<series>_<X origin>_<Y origin>.tif *

 ## Tests